Domestic Violence Protective Order

 Protective orders remain in effect for a fixed period of time not to exceed one year.
 For good cause, a court can renew a protective order for a fixed period of time not to exceed two years.

-If you need assistance in obtaining or defending a domestic violence protective order, call our law office today.
+If you need assistance in obtaining or defending a domestic violence protective order in North Carolina, call our law office today.